 And now you will ask me where to buy stuff, your souvenirs, your elephant pants and your Banana Boat.
 Quite frankly I didn’t shop much on Koh Tao as I spent most of my time underwater.
 Also, the street vendors seem to offer same same, but different of everything that you get all over Thailand, only more expensive.
 The things I like to take for presents are local snacks like watermelon seeds, seaweed chips and dried squid to freak out my nephew.
 You can get all of that from 7Eleven as well as curry pastes and Thai tea powder from a little roadside shop.
 If you are there for a longer stay like me and you are missing your wine head to Chez Albert at the beginning of Sairee.
 They sell amazing European wine here (at premium prices of course but at least you know you are getting some good stuff) as well as cheeses, charcuterie and a line of soaps and lotions.
 Another great little shop is May + Co right down the road.
 Sleek, hip and understated is the decor and what they sell: beautiful china, handmade dresses and beauty products all incredibly curated.

 To round up this travel guide Koh Tao I want to touch on the subject of safety.
-I didn't think I had to, but there have been a lot of rumors about Koh Tao and the island's safety.
-I cannot possibly comment on it and what is true and what isn't, I do not know.
+I didn’t think I had to, but there have been a lot of rumors about the island’s safety – is Koh Tao safe many ask.
+I cannot possibly comment on it and what is true and what isn’t, I do not know.
 All I will say is that I have always felt really safe there and have heard the same from many others who lived there for a while.
 Obviously each place has its issues, however, I always felt safe with the usual of common sense applied.

 The one issue I had was my health.
 There was something about being in the water all the time and the humidity that was really hard on my body.
 Even small mosquito bites got infected and wouldn’t heal, I had tonsillitis and then for some unknown reason my joints started swelling.
 Not fun!